Artzert2215/rbx-deletionchecker/README.md

 Report any false positives/negatives via a bug report.

 - Group is considered deleted if it is locked
-- Game is considered deleted if unplayable
+- Game is considered deleted if unplayable [broken, this requires authentication]
 - Item is considered deleted if unpurchasable
 - User is considered deleted if description is cleared (so a lot of false reports of still being up)